aikyam space

 Nidhi Sudhan | Enabling better digital literacy

-Following two decades of exploration, Nidhi Sudhan found her purpose.
-Let's listen to her talk about the many paths she has walked, her journey as a changemaker, and her refreshing hopes for the world.
+Following two decades of exploration, Nidhi Sudhan found her purpose: in being an evangelist for digital rights and transparency.
+Here's a look at her journey as a changemaker, and her refreshing hopes for the world.

 Nidhi Sudhan | Enabling better digital literacy